ray2day/ray2day/README.md

 Despite being a graphic designer, in my former jobs technical side tasks were often handed to me: creating work-arounds, automate processes and find efficient ways to work using the software available.
 For example working at EMI Compact Disc I was involved as graphic expert in an IT project group to automate and implement the graphical process from customer to production in SAP.
 At my current job I automated the imposition processes for digital printing.

-My hobbies: scuba diving, cats, hiking, MSX computers (collecting, games and coding) and now coding in C# has become a great hobby.
+My hobbies: scuba diving, cats, hiking, MSX computers (collecting, games and coding) and now coding in C# has become a great passion.